plazholdr/job-finder/README.md

 ## Docker Setup

 The project is configured to run entirely in Docker containers.
-We provide a convenient script to manage the Docker environment.
+We provide convenient scripts to manage the Docker environment.

 ### Using the run script